danse-inelastic/pyre/docs/VNFinstallguide.rst

 Configuring Your Computational Cluster
 --------------------------------------
 For each cluster or machine on which VNF launches jobs, a scheduler needs to be installed.
 VNF has been tested with torque.
-Information on downloading and installing torque is here: http://www.clusterresources.com/wiki/doku.php?id=torque:appendix:l_torque_quickstart_guide
+Information on downloading and installing torque is `here <http://www.clusterresources.com/wiki/doku.php?id=torque:appendix:l_torque_quickstart_guide>`_.

 For each cluster/machine where vnf jobs will be launched, add an entry to the "servers" table in the "vnf" database by using, for example, pgadmin3.
 The record is used to describe the computation server.
 For example, the columns id, address, username, workdir, and scheduler might be: